-In early August, Bill Gates released a blog that reads more like a call to action.
+In early August, Bill Gates released a blog that reads more like a call to climate action.
 COVID-19 is awful.
 Climate change could be worse explains the parallels between the global crisis of COVID-19 and the potential future crisis of climate change.
 Gates isn’t shy about predicting some scary effects of coronavirus and draws parallels to the threat of climate change, addressing human, environmental, and economic impacts.
 This multi-pronged set of challenges is intimidating, but the threats described in his blog are met with some tangible, actionable solutions to address all three separate, but related, topics.

 It is clear that Gates considers the climate crisis to be critical and an issue that cannot be sugar-coated or avoided any longer.
 His blog spins this dire description into a sweeping call to action for all industries, “Governments, inventors, and entrepreneurs around the world need to focus on making green technologies cheap enough that developing countries will not only want them, but be able to afford them.”
 He gets more specific, “We need science and innovation to lead the way… We need new tools for fighting climate change.”